 - Consult with a freight service provider

-Next, as the rail system continues to evolve in the United States, Canada, and Mexico, shippers from all across North America are seeing opportunities to ship to more destinations via intermodal.
+Next, as the rail system continues to evolve in the United States, Canada and Mexico, shippers from all across North America are seeing opportunities for intermodal transportation to more destinations.

 Lastly, rail transport is very similar to highway travel in terms of ride quality.
 As a result, shippers can book an intermodal shipment with confidence that their freight is unlikely to be damaged while in transit.